-When an employee is required by a supervisor of the employer to be away from home overnight at the request of the supervisor or employer and when the employee has to hire someone to care for his/her children during this absence, childcare costs will be compensated by the employer to a maximum of \$50.00 per day per child under the age of sixteen for childcare.
+When an employee is required to be away from home overnight at the request of the supervisor or employer and when the employee has to hire someone to care for his/her children during this absence, childcare costs will be compensated to a maximum of \$30.00 per overnight stay per child.
 A signed receipt from the care provider must accompany the expense claim.